26.06.2025

 The EU Investment Capacity Group is an initiative that aims to stimulate the discussion and elaboration of policy proposals within the progressive family to feed into the MFF debate.

-The current strategic priorities of the EU require substantial investments: the green, digital and social transitions, and now increasingly defence.
+The current strategic priorities of the EU require substantial investments for the green, digital and social transitions, as well as in defence.
 How to finance all that without jeopardising one of the priorities is a daunting task.
 The reform of the European fiscal rules that was completed in the spring of 2024 brought some flexibility for investments at the member state level, however, the size of possible leeway is far below the needed ambition.

-The ongoing talks on the new EU Budget represent the main opportunity to enhance European fiscal and investment capacity.
+The negotiations on the new long-term EU Budget (Multiannual Financial Framework, or MFF) represent the main opportunity to enhance European fiscal and investment capacity.
 The Friedrich-Ebert-Stiftung (FES), together with the Foundation for European Progressive Studies (FEPS), aim to stimulate the discussion and elaboration of policy proposals within the progressive family to feed into the MFF debate.
-Our initiative called “EU Investment Capacity Group” provides an informal space for the exchange of ideas, proposals and information related to the upcoming debate on the EU Budget and other EU financial and investment policies.
+Our initiative called “EU Investment Capacity Group” provides an informal space for the exchange of ideas, proposals and information related to the debate on the EU Budget and other EU financial and investment policies.

 For more information regarding the EU Investment Capacity Group, please contact Marie Hasdenteufel, Policy Officer for Economic & Digital Policy, Social Europe: marie.hasdenteufel(at)fes.de